Patterns and Messages - Part 4 - Attention as a Dynamic Neural Network

 This framing encourages us to ask questions like:

-• Does every input token need to be routed to every head?
+- Does every input token need to be compared to every context token?

 In the next post, we’ll look at another concept from Mechanistic Interpretability called “The Residual Stream”, which pulls the concepts in this post together to describe the behavior of a layer and the Transformer overall.